magento/devdocs/src/cloud/project/project-webint-snap.md

   - Cloud
 ---

 You can back up and restore specific environments at any time using a snapshot.
 Snapshot options are available for all Starter environments and Pro Integration environments.

-For Pro Plan projects, you will not be able to list the snapshots in Staging/Production clusters as this feature has been disabled in those environments.
+The snapshot feature does not apply to the Pro Staging and Production environments.

 Regular backups of those environments are taken for disaster recovery purposes by default, see [Pro Backup & Disaster Recovery]({{ site.baseurl }}/cloud/architecture/pro-architecture.html#backup-and-disaster-recovery), however these are not publicly accessible as they are placed on a different system not directly connected to the cluster.